-The SAS Group's main environmental impact is consumption of non-renewable fuels.
-Thus, the major disclosures regarding environmental aspects are consumption of non-renewable fuels, emissions of CO_2 and NOX, and noise.
-This information is to be found on page 95, and 114 to 115.
+The SAS Group's main environmental impact is related to the combustion of non-renewable fuels.
+Thus, the major disclosures regarding environmental aspects are consumption of non-renewable fuels, emissions of CO2 and NOX, and noise.
+This information can be found on pages 95, and 112-113.
 Targets and results from the SAS Group's environmental work are disclosed subsidiary by subsidiary.
-On page 103 the organization and management of the SAS Group's sustainability work can be found together with processes for feedback and reporting of environmental data.
+On page 103, the organization and management of the SAS Group's sustainability work are described, together with processes for feedback and reporting of environmental data.